selinon/selinon/docs.source/yaml.rst

 propagate_parent
 ################

 Propagate parent nodes to sub-flow or sub-flows.
-Parent nodes will be available in the ``self.parent`` property of the :class:`SelinonTask <selinon.selinon_task.SelinonTask>` class and it will be possible to transparently transparently query results using :class:`SelinonTask <selinon.selinon_task.SelinonTask>` methods.
+Parent nodes will be available in the ``self.parent`` property of the :class:`SelinonTask <selinon.selinon_task.SelinonTask>` class and it will be possible to transparently query results using :class:`SelinonTask <selinon.selinon_task.SelinonTask>` methods.

  * **Possible values:**